d4mp3/GLDAS-Data-Pipeline/README.md

 2. Generate **service account key** and put it in your host.
 3. Set variables for your gcp project in **variables.tf** file

-After these steps initialize tf in folder of the repo:
+After completing these steps, initialize Terraform in the repository folder:
 ```
 terraform init
 ```

-and then run
+Then run:
 ```
 terraform apply
 ```